 - In all cases the College reserves the right to place the respondent on leave and to issue a no contact order until the case is decided.

-Hearing procedures: The Director of HR will gather information to be brought to the panel.
-This will include (but not be limited to) the statements of the complainant and respondent, a list of witnesses who may have relevant information and other information related to the charges and the investigation report provided by the Assistant Vice President of Public Safety and Security.
+Hearing procedures: The AVP HR will gather information to be brought to the panel.
+This will include (but not be limited to) the statements of the complainant and respondent, a list of witnesses who may have relevant information and other information related to the charges and the investigation report provided by the Title IX Investigator.
 The initial list of witnesses will be provided by both the complainant and respondent.
 Others might be identified during the investigation.

 The panel will meet with the complainant and respondent.
 This may take place at the same time or separately.

 Both the complainant and respondent will have the option of having a personal adviser present when they meet with the panel.
-Members of the hearing panel or those who will serve as witnesses in the case may not serve as an advisor.
-The Dir.
-HR will instruct the advisors about confidentiality (i.e., that they are expected to preserve in confidence all information they acquire in connection with their role as advisers).
-The sole role of the advisors is to provide advice and support to the complainant or the respondent.
-The advisors may not ask questions or speak on behalf of the person they are advising or present evidence.
+Members of the hearing panel or those who will serve as witnesses in the case may not serve as an adviser.
+The AVP HR will instruct the advisers about confidentiality (i.e., that they are expected to preserve in confidence all information they acquire in connection with their role as advisers).
+The sole role of the advisers is to provide advice and support to the complainant or the respondent.
+The advisers may not ask questions or speak on behalf of the person they are advising or present evidence.

 Both complainant and respondent will be required to meet with the panel.
 If the respondent refuses to do so, she or he will be informed of the possibility of damaging consequences to their case, especially in the giving up of direct access to testimony and evidence and the hearing or meetings will proceed in his or her absence.
 If the complainant refuses to do so the panel will deliberate based on the statements and evidence available.

 Persons called as witnesses shall meet with the panel.
 If a witness is no longer available to attend the hearing or meeting, as determined by the panel, his or her written statement will be accepted in lieu of the interview.